^Estimate ^Compare ^Contrast ^Equal ^Regularly ^Surely ^Half-or-double ~similar~ ~comparison~ ~different~ ~equals~ ~normal~ ~sure~ ~disparity~

 Annotate

-5. After we ^Choose, we ^Care to ^Trust or ^Fail that ~point~ of ~choice~ for another one.
+5. After we ^Choose, we ^Care to ^Trust or ^Fail that ~point~ of ~choice~ for another ~one~.

-6. After we ^Trust, we ^Care to ^Choose or ^Fail that ~point~ of ~trust~ for another one.
+6. After we ^Trust, we ^Care to ^Choose or ^Fail that ~point~ of ~trust~ for another ~one~.

 Subject

-^Half-or-double is a mode of ^Space that ~helps~ us ~overcome~ the ~opposition~ we ^Feel from the ^Chaos of arbitrary ~diversity~ within any ^Space of ~comparison~.
-A rule of thumb to allow for a ~variety~ of distortions in ourselves and others.
-Sometimes despite our ~knowledge~ of ~consequence~ we must ^Make ^Surprise ~adjustments~. ^Consider as we ^Make a ~comparison~ that ^When we ^Vary it by ^More than ^Half-or-double, we ^Compare apples to oranges so, it is probably not ^What we ^Seek yet ^When it is within range it might be ^What we ^Seek.
+Sometimes despite our ~knowledge~ of ~consequence~ we must ^Make ^Surprise ~adjustments~. ^Consider ~as~ we ^Make a ~comparison~ that ^When we ^Vary its measures by ^More than ~half-or-double~, we ^Compare apples to oranges so, it might not ^Be ^What we ^Seek yet ^When it is within range it might ^Be ^What we ^Seek.

 Target